 If you are worried about making a special trip for a spice you might not use much, do not worry!
 Add that green mango powder to tofu steak rubs, soy curl marinades, sauces, and more!
 Not to mention its traditional use in chutneys, pickles, samosa, pakora and more.

 The only downside to using green mango powder is that is makes the orange cheese sauce dark and not as bright coloured.
 So say if I was taking these to a bake sale, I would skip the mango powder in the sauce portion of cheese and use it just in the portion that will go inside the biscuit.
 But for biscuits that I’m eating myself?
 Give me all the tangy amchoor!
 It tastes better!

-Printable recipe for Gluten-Free Vegan Cheese Biscuits
+Printable recipe for Vegan Cheddar Oat Drop Biscuits (gluten-free too!)

 - 1 1/4 cup oat flour (150g)

 - 2 tsp sugar

 - 1/8 tsp cayenne